jeff-zucker/solid-content-manager/examples/components.md

 ```
    [] a ui:Component; ui:dataSource [a ui:DataSource].
 ```
-The ui:Component is a possibly interactive UI feature that includes subclasses such as ui:Menu, ui:Table, etc.  Each component can be linked to a DataSource.
+The Component is a possibly interactive UI feature that includes subclasses such as `ui:Menu`, `ui:Table`, etc.  Each component can be linked to a DataSource.

 ## ui:DataSource

-A ui:DataSource is anything that can be used to retrieve data including :
+A `ui:DataSource` is anything that can be used to retrieve data including :

 **DataSource is an rdf:Collection**
 ```